bcworkman/AI-Financial-Analyzer/README.md

 patterns that would catch an auditor's or analyst's eye — like receivables growing faster than revenue, or cash flow lagging behind net income.

-Built as a resume/portfolio project for accounting & analytics students — it mirrors real audit/advisory analytical procedures (ratio analysis, trend analysis, anomaly flagging) rather than being a generic finance app.

 ## What it does